openopt/copt/doc/citing.rst

 Citing
 ======

-If this software is useful for your research, please consider citing it as
+If you use this software in a scientific publication, please consider citing it as

 .. code::